Research Opportunities

 Available Grant Programs

 APDA proudly invests in the most promising clinicians and scientific projects focused on the discovery of the cause(s) and finding the cure for Parkinson’s disease.
-APDA is committed to scientific research and has been a funding partner in most major Parkinson’s disease scientific breakthroughs investing nearly $60 million in research since 1961.
-Many APDA funded researchers have successfully leveraged pilot data to secure multimillion-dollar grants through the National Institutes of Health.
+APDA is committed to scientific research and has been a funding partner in most major Parkinson’s disease scientific breakthroughs investing more than $62 million in research since 1961.
+Many APDA-funded researchers have successfully leveraged pilot data to secure multimillion-dollar grants through the National Institutes of Health.

 Available Grant Programs